Dexter Area Historical Society

 Museum

-3443 Inverness Street Dexter, MI 48130 The Museum is closed until May.
+3443 Inverness Street Dexter, MI 48130 The museum is open Friday and Saturday 1-3PM.
 Throughout the year we welcome researchers, questions and donations.
-To contact us leave a message at 734 426-2519 or send an email to [email protected] Or browse the Newsletter Archive
+To contact us leave a message at 734 426-2519 or send an email to [email protected] |

 |